Samuel Taylor Coleridge: West Midlands and the North

 Coleridge was critical of the literary taste of his contemporaries, and a literary conservative insofar as he was afraid that the lack of taste in the ever growing masses of literate people would mean a continued desecration of literature.

 In 1800, he returned to England and shortly thereafter settled with his family and friends in Greta Hall at Keswick in the Lake District of Cumberland to be near Grasmere, where Wordsworth had moved.
 He stayed with the Wordsworths for eighteen months, but was a difficult houseguest, as his dependency on laudanum grew and his frequent nightmares would wake the children.
 He was also a fussy eater, to the frustration of Dorothy Wordsworth, who had to cook.
 For example, not content with salt, Coleridge sprinkled cayenne pepper on his eggs, which he ate from a teacup.
 His marital problems, nightmares, illnesses, increased opium dependency, tensions with Wordsworth, and a lack of confidence in his poetic powers fuelled the composition of "Dejection: An Ode" and an intensification of his philosophical studies.

-In 1802, Coleridge took a nine-day walking holiday in the fells of the Lake District.
+In 1802, Coleridge took a nine-day walking holiday in the Lake District fells.
 Coleridge is credited with the first recorded descent of Scafell to Mickledore via Broad Stand, although this may have been more due to his getting lost than a purposeful new route.
-He coined the term 'mountaineering'.